s-hagan12/aws-deepracer-follow-the-leader-sample-project/README.md

         ros2 launch ftl_launcher ftl_launcher.py

 Once the FTL sample application is launched, you can follow the steps [here](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-set-up-vehicle-test-drive.html) to open the AWS DeepRacer Vehicle's Device Console and checkout the FTL mode tab which will help you control the vehicle.

-### Enabling `followtheleader` mode using the CLI

-Once the `ftl_launcher` has been kicked off, open a new terminal as the root user.

-1. Switch to the root user before you source the ROS2 installation:

-        sudo su

-1. Navigate to the FTL workspace:

-        cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/

-1. Source the ROS 2 Foxy setup bash script:

-        source /opt/ros/foxy/setup.bash

-1. Source the setup script for the installed packages:

-        source ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/install/setup.bash

-1. Set the mode of the AWS DeepRacer via `ctrl_pkg` to `followtheleader` using the following ROS 2 service call:

-        ros2 service call /ctrl_pkg/vehicle_state deepracer_interfaces_pkg/srv/ActiveStateSrv "{state: 3}"

-1. Enable `followtheleader` mode using the following ROS 2 service call:

-        ros2 service call /ctrl_pkg/enable_state deepracer_interfaces_pkg/srv/EnableStateSrv "{is_active: True}"

 ### Changing the `MAX_SPEED` scale of the AWS DeepRacer: